 1) the FAFSA EFC, which is mainly for public universities and

 2) the CSS/Profile EFC, which is mainly used by private universities.

 Both have some significant differences with the Profile EFC; most schools have their own variation on the calculation.
 For example, if you’re house-rich, but investment account-poor, you’ll likely qualify for more aid under the FAFSA than the CSS/Profile.
 Another difference is that the CSS Profile looks at the assets of the student’s siblings, while the FAFSA does not.
 Our suggestion is to calculate them both on EFC calculator on the College Board’s website or work your financial advisor to estimate your EFC.

 Parents should know their financial aid strategy will be different, depending on whether based on their EFC they’ll likely be getting:

-need-based aid (low and middle income students) — Need-based aid students should focus on the percentage of financial aid the school typically offers, the percentage of students percentage of students that get their full need met, and the average financial aid amount.
+need-based aid (low and middle income students) — Need-based aid students should focus on the percentage of students that actually received financial aid out of those that applied, the percentage of students receiving aid that get their full need met, and the average financial aid amount.

 both need and merit aid — Between the College Board site and collegedata.com, parents can find out the information they need to find the most generous schools for their situation.

 4) Everyone should fill out the FAFSA, carefully.

 The most frequent mistake we see is families not filling out the FAFSA, because they don’t think they will qualify for financial aid.
 It helps determine whether they qualify for need-based as well as merit aid.
 And while financial aid isn’t necessarily first-come, first-serve, the sooner you apply, the more time you’ll have to analyze the various financial aid offers and potentially appeal for additional aid.